tuppi-ovh/data-server-stm32/README.md

 ## External Code Sources

-To compile the whole project you need to download some modules:
+To compile the whole project you need to download some extra modules:

 **External/Drivers/CMSIS:**
 - You can use the CubeMX to configure these files for the Atollic project.